sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 This also allows me to futher break down the `<Head />` component in the future, maybe by creating separate components for `open graph` tags, `twitter cards` and other `meta tags`, if I choose to do so.

 What is also important is to decide on how I will be handling the `ld+json` data.
 Right now the values in `Main` page are hardcoded and that is acceptable, they are not values that are expected to change dynamically.
 But the same is not the case for the `ld+json` data that will be added in future pages like `<Product />` or `<ProductsListing />` or `<Categories />`.
 Will I be creating page-specific versions of the `<StructuredDataScript />`?
 Do I need to consider a generic utility function that will generate the strings? https://json-ld.org/ has a list of available third party packages that I can use but I am hesitant adding dependencies (and thus affecting bundle size) for things that I can make myself with a reasonable degree of quality and useability.
+At the end of the day, shaving some kilobytes from my served application is expected to have a non-zero impact on the performance metrics.